briandgomez/Study/Security+/Security Operations.md

 - <u>Data loss prevention (DLP)</u>: set of tools and processes used to ensure that sensitive data is not lost, misused, or accessed by unauthorized users
     - Stop the data before the attacker gets it
+    - Can stop information like SSN, credit cart numbers and medical records from being leaked
+    - Monitors in real time

 - Simple Network Management Protocol (SNMP) traps
-    - <u>SNMP</u>: protocol used for collecting and organizing information about managed devices on IP networks and for modifying that information to change device behavior
+    - <u>SNMP</u>: protocol used for collecting and organizing information about devices (i.e. printers, routers, etc.) over the network and can modify how the devices behave using that information
+    - Used for monitoring and managing devices
     - Can be leveraged to request statistics from a device
     - Poll devices at fixed intervals
+    - "How is the device itself doing?"

-- <u>NetFlow</u>: network protocol for collecting IP traffic and monitoring network flow
+- <u>NetFlow</u>: protocol used for collecting IP traffic and monitoring traffic on a network
     - Used to get a picture of network traffic flow and volume
     - Shared communication between devices
+    - "Whats happening through the device in terms of traffic?"

 - Vulnerability scanners
     - Can check if there are potential vulnerabilities